companieshouse/registered-email-address-web/README.md

 #### Company being used must have a registered email address provided by a Confirmation Statement

-You can either submit a Confirmation Statement (with an Email) for a given company OR:
+You can either submit a Confirmation Statement (with an Email) for a given company

+OR

+If there is a particular Company you want to use which is not part of the aforementioned list the following steps can be performed to amend its email address so that it can be used.

-1. Open your SQL Developer connection to your Deploy database
+1. Open your SQL Developer connection to your CHIPS `db2` Database
 2. Run the following SQL:

     ```sql